zhafen/zhafen.github.io/_pages/home.md

 ## About Me

 I am the McCue Prize Postdoctoral Fellow at UC Irvine, working primarily with [Dean James Bullock](https://sites.uci.edu/bullock/).
-I am currently looking to move from computational and theoretical astrophysics and into data science, finance, consulting, and/or software development.
+I am currently looking to explore opportunities outside astrophyscis, in data science, finance, consulting, and/or software development.
 Highlights of my work include
 using natural-language processing to analyze hundreds of thousands of scientific abstracts, leading an interdisciplinary, international collaboration to test the robustness of statistical methodology, and